 For severe peeling: Remove the sticker and start fresh with proper surface prep and a sticker with appropriate adhesive for your surface.

-• Choose stickers with UV-resistant inks and lamination for outdoor use
+• Specify UV-resistant pigment inks and UV-blocking lamination for outdoor stickers

 Reality check: Fading cannot be reversed.
 Once inks have degraded, the sticker needs replacement.